 Certificate for Use

-If you have submitted a trademark under the “use in commerce” basis, you will receive a certificate for your trademark so long as no one submits any opposition to your published trademark.
+If you have submitted a mark under the “use in commerce” basis, you will receive a certificate for your mark so long as no one submits any opposition to your published mark.
 This certificate will include the type of use of the mark, as well as the depiction you submitted with your application.

-Once you have received your certification of registration, as the owner of the mark you will need to file certain maintenance documents to ensure the trademark registration maintains its validity.
+Once you have received your certification of registration, as the owner of the mark you will need to file certain maintenance documents to ensure the mark registration maintains its validity.

 Notice of Allowance

 This notice of allowance is not actually the registration of the trademark.
-Rather, if you receive a notice of allowance then you will have six months to either:
+Rather, if you receive a notice then you will have six months to either:

-- Use the mark in commerce or submit a statement of use to the USPTO; or
+- Use the mark in commerce or file a statement of use; or

 - Request from the USPTO a 6-month extension to file a statement of use.

-If these are not completed timely, then your trademark will be considered abandoned.
+If these are not completed timely, then your mark will be considered abandoned.